cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 problem.

 Parameters can be vectors or matrices, just like variables.
-When you create a parameter you have the option of specifying the sign of the parameter's entries (positive, negative, or unknown).
-The sign is unknown by default.
-The sign is used in :ref:`dcp`.
+When you create a parameter you have the option of specifying attributes such as the sign of the parameter's entries, whether the parameter is symmetric, etc.
+These attributes are used in :ref:`dcp` and are unknown unless specified.
 Parameters can be assigned a constant value any time after they are created.
-The constant value must have the same dimensions and sign as those specified when the parameter was created.
+The constant value must have the same dimensions and attributes as those specified when the parameter was created.

 .. code:: python

     # Positive scalar parameter.
-    m = Parameter(nonneg=True)
+    m = cvx.Parameter(nonneg=True)

     # Column vector parameter with unknown sign (by default).
-    c = Parameter(5)
+    c = cvx.Parameter(5)

     # Matrix parameter with negative entries.
-    G = Parameter(4, 7, nonpos=True)
+    G = cvx.Parameter((4, 7), nonpos=True)

     # Assigns a constant value to G.
     G.value = -numpy.ones((4, 7))